-For those many of us folks, who listens to music with just a single ear-bud, Nougat has some good news for us.
-This feature will make the right and left audio channels to play parallelly in both the ear buds.
+For those many of us folks, who listen to music with just a single ear-bud, Nougat has some good news for us.
+This feature will make the right and left audio channels to play parallelly in both the earbuds.
 So, don’t miss out on the perfect chance to experience a song in all its glory.

 13. Emergency Info